Is Century Aluminum Company (CENX) a good stock to buy now?

-Century Aluminum Company (NASDAQ: CENX) is -50.66% lower on its value in year-to-date trading and has touched a low of $5.27 and a high of $30.36 in the current 52-week trading range.
+Century Aluminum Company (NASDAQ: CENX) is -56.82% lower on its value in year-to-date trading and has touched a low of $5.27 and a high of $30.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CENX stock was last observed hovering at around $8.06 in the last trading session, with the day’s gains setting it 0.11%.
+The CENX stock was last observed hovering at around $7.31 in the last trading session, with the day’s loss setting it -0.16%.

 5 Undervalued Stocks For 2023